Thanks for visiting - 2023 marks our 20th anniversary!

 Put simply: we don't see things as they are, we see things as our minds present them.

-We all get lost in thoughts and emotions, and we all follow our minds wherever they lead.
+We all get lost in thoughts and swept away by emotions, and we all tend to follow our minds wherever they lead.
 It becomes an endless cycle, and reinforces the belief that the answers to life's problems are "do more," "try harder," "go faster."
 But, you can't solve the problems created by thinking with more thinking.

 That's important, and bears repeating: